 Our Junior Academy players (and parents – sorry!) need to be early risers!

-Our weekly training slot on Sunday mornings kicks off a jam-packed day of Colts’ training and fixtures.
+Our weekly training slot on Sunday mornings kicks off a jam-packed day of the SHC Colts’ training and matches for all the ages groups.
 Due to our early start, this means that in periods of extreme weather conditions, such as severe frost or snowfall, we may make alternative arrangements or, if absolutely necessary, may postpone a session.

 Please check with your squad manager and look at Twitter @SurbitonHCCOLTS if you are unsure as to whether your session is taking place.
 In such instances a pitch inspection will take place on the day no later than half an hour before the scheduled session start time.
 Any changes to the programme will be posted on the front page of this website on the day in question.